JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 JPA Buddy follows all best practices providing the most efficient mapping for DB views while reverse engineering:

-1. DB views do not have the primary key.
-Hence, JPA Buddy allows selecting a field or a set of fields to use as the identifier for the target entity.
+1. As DB views do not have a primary key, JPA Buddy allows you to select a field or a set of fields to use as the identifier for the target entity.
-2. Most of the DB views are immutable.
+2. Most DB views are immutable.
 So, JPA Buddy adds `@Immutable` annotation to the entity and generates getters only.
-This helps to achieve better application performance.
+This helps to improve application performance.
 3. If a JPA entity is mapped to a DB view, a developer should not be able to create a new instance of this entity in the business logic code.
 For such entities, JPA Buddy generates only a no-arg protected constructor to meet the JPA specifications.

 <div class="youtube">